eQosys/QINP/docs/keywords.md

 The keyword can only be placed in global scope.
 It's primary use is to separate declarations from implementations.
 (Comparable to C/C++'s Header/Source separation.)

+Note: Packs whose members should be reachable from another file should be _defined_ before any `defer`s are used.

 #### Usage
 ```qinp
 defer